goldenson/maximeorefice/_posts/2020-03-01-interviewing.markdown

 Are you able to understand the problem?
 How do you articulate your thoughts to solve the problem?
 How do you communicate about the problem?

-During the process they are collecting data about you that will help them to take a decision about you and help them to identify any red flags.
+During the process they collect data about you and identify any red flags helping them with their hiring decision.

 ### Links